📞 Call 718.544.3000

 Checking a plumbing fixture may seem relatively easy, but it is more than just seeing if the fixture either leaks or does not leak.

 Our Professional Engineers check for flow rate problems, other functional problems, insufficient water pressure, and scalding hot water.

 One of the more common questions asked is "Can you show me the location of the shut off valves?"
 Many prospective buyers feel this is an important piece of information that should be obtained at the inspection.

-The Engineer will tell you the location of the shut off valves if the location can be determined.
+The Professional Engineer will tell you the location of the shut off valves if the location can be determined.
 Often, these valves are hidden by stored material.
 After you move into the building, make sure that you do not block the shutoff valves.

 While the location of the shut off valves is of interest, there are more important issues with which to be concerned.
 The structural system, foundation, electrical system, heating system, hot water system, structural termite damage, and water in the basement, are a few of the other important areas checked by our engineers during the home, building, condo, or co-op inspection.

 Gas is distributed to most buildings at low pressure.
 The gas comes either from pipes that run under the street (called natural gas) or from propane storage tanks.
 The propane storage tanks are either located behind a building or are buried underground.

 A perfume is added to natural gas.
 You smell this perfume when you "smell gas".
 If you smell gas, or think that you smell gas, call the gas company or fire department immediately.
 Gas leaks should only be repaired by qualified individuals.

 The gas is distributed through the building in pipes.
 Natural gas is typically distributed in the house or building via black iron or galvanized lines.
 Propane gas may be distributed in copper lines, although many communities prohibit copper lines due to the risk of damage and leaks.